 - Bring a drawing of what will be built.
-Drawings of Buildings over 1500 square ft. will need to be engineered approved. (stamped)
+A professionally rendered set of drawings may be needed for the project.

 - Once approved, (you'll be notified by code official) then come to Preble Town Hall and submit it to the Preble Code Official.
 At that point, the cost of the permit will be determined and you will pay for the permit in person.

 The Preble Town Board meets the 2nd Monday of each month at 7 pm in the Town Hall, 1968 Preble Road.

 - Mike Griep

 The Preble Planning Board meets the 4th Wednesday of each month at 7 pm at the Preble Town Hall, 1968 Preble Road.

 The November 2023 meeting will be November 15 and the December 2023 meeting is cancelled.

 Agenda for the August, 2023 meeting - Underwood subdivision application and further review of the town zoning ordinance.

 The Preble Zoning Board of Appeals meets the 1st Thursday of each month at 7:30 pm at the Preble Town Hall, 1968 Preble Road.

 The Highway operation moved into a new building in January of 2018 at 6684 Rt.
 281 next to the salt shed.
 All